w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 The current SDP based API model does not allow for SIP parallel forking even though the RTC engine can allow for demuxing a media stream.
 The current model does not allow for one offer to be transmitted but accepts multiple answers, which is legal in SIP.
 A complex UPDATE process is described on how to work around the problem instead of fixing the original problem, i.e. the state machine being required.

-A WebRTC JavaScript object Model {{WebRTCJSObj}} is designed to easily allow forking but does not care if an upper shim supports SDP / SIP style forking in the negotiation or not, so long as the basic rules of the RTC media engine is respected.
+A WebRTC JavaScript object model is designed to easily allow forking but does not care if an upper shim supports SDP / SIP style forking in the negotiation or not, so long as the basic rules of the RTC media engine is respected.

 Alternatives to Fixing these Issues Now